The Gender Funding Gap – Women more likely to receive business funding

 “But given the low application rate and low funding request amount for women, men are still getting most of the cash due to the sheer volume of applications.

-“We hope our data gives any woman considering applying for business funding the confidence to do so.
+“We hope our data gives any woman considering applying for business loan the confidence to do so.

 AUTHOR